 International Media Law

 - On behalf of the Professional Media Program of the International Research and Exchange Board, Internews, the International Center for Journalists, the Center for Global Communication Studies at the University of Pennsylvania’s Annenberg School, and the Global Internet Law Project (a joint venture of Internews and the Center for Democracy and Technology), we have undertaken substantial media law reform efforts in some 30 countries.
 We have commented on and advocated changes in media laws in Central and Eastern Europe, the former Soviet Union, Central Asia, the Middle East and Africa.
 We have traveled to meet with members of various parliamentary bodies and have advocated changes in favor of free expression, even-handed regulation of broadcast media, effectiveness of freedom of information legislation, and fairness of defamation legislation.
-Countries have included East Timor, Iraq, Serbia, Kosovo, Croatia, Bosnia, Romania, Bulgaria, Albania, Slovakia, Macedonia, Montenegro, Russia, Ukraine, Belarus, Georgia, Azerbaijan, the Kyrgyz Republic, Turkey, Indonesia and Mongolia.
+Countries have included East Timor, Iraq, Serbia, Kosovo, Croatia, Bosnia, Romania, Bulgaria, Albania, Slovakia, Macedonia, Montenegro, Russia, Ukraine, Belarus, Georgia, Azerbaijan, the Kyrgyz Republic, Turkey, Indonesia, Mongolia, Rwanda, Bahrain, Yemen, Somaliland and Jordan.
 We also have conducted workshops for journalists and policymakers in a dozen countries.
-We are currently assisting with respect to media law projects involving Rwanda, Bahrain, Yemen, Somaliland and Jordan.

 - An associate with the firm’s London office traveled to Beijing to assist the International Paralympic Committee's (IPC) at the 2008 Paralympic Games, which took take place between 6 and 17 September 2008.
 The associate advised the IPC on matters relating to anti-doping rule violations and assisted the IPC in ensuring that its Doping Control Programme was compliant with the IPC Anti-Doping Code, the World Anti-Doping Code and the provisions of the Beijing 2008 Paralympic Games’ Doping Control Guide.
 The associate assisted the IPC with procedural issues that arise at the anti-doping rule violation hearings and arbitrations that will be set up and run at the Paralympic Village.
 The firm continues to deal with anti-doping cases involving a British swimmer and a Russian power lifter and to advise the IPC on issues relating to classification, a complex system of ensuring that athletes compete in the appropriate disability class.